Metric upper bounds for Steklov and Laplace eigenvalues: Introduction

-\item For each $x\in\Sigma$ and each $r>0$, $|B^\Sigma(x,r)|_\Sigma\leq \G r^n$. \end{itemize} The first main result of this paper is a generalization of~\cite[Theorem 1.1]{CGG}, where $M$ was a submanifold in some euclidean space. \begin{theorem} Let $M$ be a smooth connected compact Riemannian manifold of dimension $n+1$ with boundary $\Sigma$.
+The first main result of this paper is a generalization of~\cite[Theorem 1.1]{CGG}, where $M$ was a submanifold in some euclidean space. \begin{theorem} Let $M$ be a smooth connected compact Riemannian manifold of dimension $n+1$ with boundary $\Sigma$.
 The following holds for each $k\ge 1,$

 The exponent $2/n$ on $k$ is optimal: it cannot be replaced by any smaller number. \end{theorem} The proof of Theorem~\ref{thm:upperbound} will be presented in Section~\ref{section:upperbounds}, where it will be deduced from a slightly more general statement (Theorem~\ref{thm:upperboundGeneral}).
 The optimality of the exponent is discussed in Remark~\ref{remark:optimal}.